IM (2000); GM (2004); Chinese Champion (2005 & 2013).

 <World championship> In 1999, Wang won the World U12 Championship in Oropesa del Mar, Spain.
 In 2000, he came second in the U-14 World Youth Championship, which was also held in Oropesa del Mar, to Alexander Areshchenko, but failed to repeat that feat in the same event in 2001.
 At the World Youth U16 Championship in 2002, he scored 7.5/11 to place =5th.
 In November 2005, he came fifth with 8.5/13 at the World Junior Chess Championship in Istanbul and came sixth with 8.5/13 at World Junior Championship (2006) in Yerevan.

-He failed to qualify for the 2011 Candidates through the Grand Prix series but qualified for the World Cup (2011) through his rating, however, his was a shock exit after falling to Brazilian GM Alexandr Hilario Takeda dos Santos Fier in the first round.
+He failed to qualify for the 2011 Candidates through the Grand Prix series but did qualify for the World Cup (2011) through his rating, however, his was a shock exit after falling to Brazilian GM Alexandr Fier in the first round.
+He did not qualify for the World Cup (2013).
+He is the 7th rating reserve for the World Cup 2015, and is therefore unlikely to participate in this event unless he qualifies via one of the remaining Asian qualifying events.

 In April 2005, he scored 6.0/9 at the Dubai Open, a point behind the outright winner, countryman Wang Hao.
 In July, he came third on tiebreak with 6.5/11 (+3 -1 =7) at the 2nd Sanjin Hotel Cup (2005) in his hometown Taiyuan.
 In August 2006, Wang scored 5.0/10 (+1, =8, -1) and came joint third at the Category 15 4th Marx Gyorgy Memorial (2006) in Paks, Hungary.
 On 7 September, at the 7th Lausanne Young Masters (2006), he came second after having lost to Maxime Vachier-Lagrave in the final rapid game playoff.

 In July 2007, he came second with 5.0/8 at the 4th Sanjin Hotel Cup in Taiyuan half a point behind Vadim Zvjaginsev.
-In December 2007, Wang came second on tiebreak behind Francisco Vallejo-Pons at the Category 17 XVII Pamplona International (2007) tournament in Spain having scored 4.0/7 (performance rating of 2695).
-In February 2008, Wang Yue scored 7.0/10 (+4,=6,-0) at the Gibraltar (2008) finishing =10th with a 2653 performance.
-He followed this at the Reykjavik Open (2008) by scoring 7/9 to achieve a 3-way tie with ultimate winner on tiebreak, Wang Hao and Hannes Stefansson; a total of 24 GMs and 18 IMs competed.
+In December 2007, Wang came second on tiebreak behind Francisco Vallejo Pons at the Category 17 XVII Pamplona International (2007) tournament in Spain having scored 4.0/7 (performance rating of 2695).
+In February 2008, Wang Yue scored 7.0/10 (+4,=6,-0) at the Gibraltar Masters (2008) finishing =10th with a 2653 performance.
+He followed this at the Reykjavik Open (2008) by scoring 7/9 to achieve a 3-way tie with ultimate winner on tiebreak, Wang Hao and Hannes Hlifar Stefansson a total of 24 GMs and 18 IMs competed.
 At the NH Chess (2008) (aka Youth vs Experience), Wang Yue scored a stunning 8.5/10 (+7 -0 =3) for a TPR of 2892.
 In September 2009 he won the Chinese Chess King tournament with 5.0/7 points and a 2797 performance.
 In September 2010, he won the World University Championship with 8½ points out of 9 games, two points clear of the field, and with a rating performance of 2957.
-At the 26th Summer Universiade in 2011, he came equal second with 6.5/9 behind Li Chao, who scored an astonishing 8.5/9.
+At the 26th Summer Universiade in 2011, he came equal second with 6.5/9 behind Chao Li, who scored an astonishing 8.5/9.
 However, at the 1st Qin Huangdao Open Chess Tournament that finished in October, Wang Yue scored a poor 5/8, shedding nearly ten ratings points to drop him below the 2700 level for the first time since July 2008.
 His 5.5/9 at the Indonesia Open 2011 also decreased his rating slightly.
-He returned to form by winning the Hastings Congress 2011-2012 (2011) with 7.5/9 (+6 -0 =3 and TPR of 2774), this result boosting him back into a rating of over 2700.
-Later in the year he scored a par 4.5/9 to place 5th out of 10 in the 13th Karpov International (2012).
+He returned to form by winning the Hastings (2011/12) with 7.5/9 (+6 -0 =3 and TPR of 2774), this result boosting him back into a rating of over 2700.
+Later in the year he scored a par 4.5/9 to place 5th out of 10 in the Karpov Poikovsky (2012).

 <Super tournaments> In his super tournament debut at the Baku Grand Prix (2008), in April 2008 Wang Yue shared first place (2nd on tiebreak) with Magnus Carlsen and the ultimate winner on tiebreak Vugar Gashimov, scoring 8/13 (+3 -0 =10), with a TPR 2806.
 In July–August 2008, at the FIDE Grand Prix (2008) in Sochi, he came joint third with Gata Kamsky with 7.5/13 (+2, =11, -0; TPR 2765) behind winner Levon Aronian and second placed Teimour Radjabov.
 In December 2008, he scored 6.5/13 at the 3rd Elista Grand Prix (2008) and finished his Grand Prix circuit in May 2010 when he competed in the FIDE Grand Prix (2010) in Astrakhan, again scoring 6.5/13, just missing the cut for the 2011 Candidates.
 From March to December 2008, Wang Yue went 85 consecutive games without a loss, one of the longest streaks on record.
 His unbeaten run began in the second round of the Reykjavík Open and ended in round 1 of the Elista Grand Prix.

 <Olympiads and World Team Championships> In 2000, in Artek, Ukraine, and again in 2002 in Kuala Lumpur, Malaysia, he competed for the Chinese national chess team at the World Youth U-16 Chess Olympiads.
 In 2000, the team came 9th, with Wang scoring 6.0/9 (+4,=4,-1) a 2430 performance.
 The 2002 team won gold and he also achieved an individual gold on first board for his scoring 8.5/10 (+7,=3,-0), a 2657 performance.
-Wang played second board for China at the World Chess Team Championship (2011), winning a team silver and an individual gold medal, scoring 7/9 for a stunning TPR of 2916.
+Wang played second board for China at the World Team Championship (2011), winning a team silver and an individual gold medal, scoring 7/9 for a stunning TPR of 2916.
+He played top board for China in the Tromso Olympiad (2014), helping China to break through to win its inaugural Olympiad gold medal.

 <Continental> At the Asian Games in Doha in December 2006, the national team won silver with Wang Yue on board two scoring 6.0/9 points (+4, =4, -1) with a 2647 performance.
 In January 2008, at the 15th Asian Team Chess Championship in Visakhapatnam, the national team won gold with Wang on board one scoring 4.5/7 points (+3, =3, -1) with a 2534 performance.